Curtiss A-18 Shrike: Operational history

-A newly improved variant, the Y1A-18, had upgraded 850 hp Wright R-1820-47 radial engines with three-blade propellers replacing the original two-blade models.
-Thirteen aircraft were produced, serial numbers 37-52 through 37-64, at a contract cost of $1,259,235.00, with the first example produced (Y1A-18) first flight occurring on July 3,1935; and although successful in testing, no further production was ordered due to a lack of funds as well as the availability of more advanced aircraft (such as the Douglas A-20 Havoc) under design.
+An improved variant, the Y1A-18, had upgraded 850 hp Wright R-1820-47 radial engines with three-blade propellers replacing the original two-blade models.
+Thirteen aircraft were produced, serial numbers 37-52 through 37-64, at a contract cost of $1,259,235.00, with the first example produced (Y1A-18) first flight occurring on 3 July 1935; and although successful in testing, no further production was ordered due to a lack of funds as well as the availability of more advanced aircraft (such as the Douglas A-20 Havoc) under design.

 After completion of service testing, the Y1A-18s were redesignated A-18.
 They were assigned to the 8th Attack Squadron, 3rd Attack Group at Barksdale Field, Louisiana in 1937.
 The squadron won the coveted Harmon Trophy for gunnery and bombing accuracy in their first year of service.
 During its service with the 8th Attack Squadron, the retractable landing gear of the A-18 had an inherent weakness, with no less than eight of the 13 A-18s suffering from a landing gear collapse on landing or roll-out.
 The last of the A-18s with the 8th were replaced by early-model A-20 Havocs in 1941.

 The A-18 was only used for a short time before being replaced by more advanced attack aircraft.
 After its service with the 8th AS, the aircraft were assigned to several Light Bombardment Squadrons during 1940-42, likely being used as support aircraft.
 The last A-18 Shrike II was retired from front line squadrons in 1942; none of the aircraft were ever used in combat.

-Lastly, four of the A-18s (37-52, 37-56, 37-61, and one other un-identified) were assigned to the Caribbean Air Force in late November 1941 and were based initially at Albrook Field.
+Lastly, four of the A-18s (serials 37-52, 37-56, 37-61, and one other un-identified) were assigned to the USAAF Caribbean Air Force in late November 1941 and were based initially at Albrook Field, Panama Canal Zone.
 Three of the aircraft were first assigned to the Headquarters and Headquarters Squadron, 12th Pursuit Wing, while the fourth aircraft was assigned to HHS Bomber Command (later VI Bomber Command) at Albrook.
-The aircraft remained with these units though February 1942.
+The aircraft remained with these units through February 1942.